aurimas13/CV-website/README.md

 # Shortened resume

-HTML code of a my shortened CV and some additional things
+HTML code of my shortened CV with some additional things.
+Preview can be found [here](https://aurimas13.github.io/resume/)